 Sabzi Challaw

-Tender lamb shank in dark green herb-stew; rice underneath turns the same green where the sauce pools.
+Tender bone-in lamb in a dark green herb-stew; the rice underneath turns the same green where the sauce pools.

 Variations

 Sabzi qorma is the meatless version.
-With chicken instead of lamb is acceptable when faster.
+Chicken in place of lamb is acceptable when faster.

 On the Palate